Backstop: Why is the Irish border blocking Brexit?

 If used, the backstop would keep the UK in a very close relationship with the EU until a trade deal permanently avoiding the need for checks is agreed.

-However, the backstop proved unacceptable to many Conservative MPs, who worried the UK would be trapped in it.
+However, the backstop proved unacceptable to many Conservative MPs, who feared the UK would be trapped in it indefinitely.

 Their opposition eventually led to Theresa May's resignation as prime minister.

 Boris Johnson, the new prime minister, said a revised Brexit deal must include "the abolition of the backstop".

 He says the current solution would mean "signing away" the UK's "economic independence".

 Can technology solve the problem?

 A "wealth of solutions" including technology could replace the the backstop and avoid the need for a hard border, Boris Johnson said during the Tory leadership campaign.

 Supporters say custom checks could be done at warehouses before lorries set off.
 Mobile phone technology or microchips on lorries, would track goods and avoid the need for border posts.

 However, the EU does not currently share a single border with a non-EU country where checks have been completely eliminated.